iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Drop rows if missing values < 5% i.e. (axis = 0) | Drop columns if missing values > 70% i.e. (axis = 1)
 - Deleting irrelevant rows or columns helps to get a robust model.
 - But it's better to keep data rather than dropping, removing data may lead to loss of information.
-- If one value in observation is missing other values may be important.

 ```python
 # DataFrame.dropna()